spice-labs-inc/sample_project/CONTRIBUTING.md

 ### Thank You!

 Thank you for contributing.
-Whether you are fixing a typo, suggesting a feature, or rewriting a core component, your contribution matters.
+Whether you are fixing a typo, suggesting a feature, or rewriting a core component, your contribution helps and is greatly appreciated.

 For questions, feel free to open an issue or start a discussion.
 Community discussions for Spice Labs open source projects are on Matrix at https://matrix.to/#/#spice-labs:matrix.org

 ---